-Option Seek a delegation A far more strategic The Council There are 2 of funds from NWDA to support a programme of activity in the District A har more strategic approach is possible that takes account of a whole programme of activity rather than individual projects.
-This includes the potential to forward plan against a longer timeline and capitalise on other funding opportunities that support strategic objectives There is an The Council would take on additional responsibilities for project appraisal and approval arrangements There are some risks to the Council as Accountable Body for a programme of activity.
-Risks include potential clawback if projects within the programme fail to opportunity to increase the level of local engagement with partnerships at district level.
-Performance monitoring and management would fit much better as part of a programme management approach allowing more easily for evaluation of outcomes and impacts across the district.
-Management arrangements within the Council would be far less complex and a programme management approach would be more straightforward Approval processes perform. --- ----------
+Option Seek a delegation A far more strategic The Council There are 2 of funds from NWDA to support a approach is possible that takes account of would take on additional some risks to the Council programme of activity in the District a whole programme of activity rather than individual projects.
+This includes the responsibilities for project appraisal and approval arrangements as Accountable Body for a programme potential to forward plan against a longer timeline and capitalise on other funding opportunities that support strategic anangements of activity.
+Risks include potential clawback if projects within the objectives • There is an programme fail to opportunity to increase the level of local engagement with partnerships at perform. district level.
+Performance monitoring and management would fit much better as part of a programme management approach allowing more easily for evaluation of outcomes and impacts across the district. • Management arrangements within the Council would be far less complex and a programme management approach would be more straightforward • Approval processes would be quicker and more controllable.